drivendataorg/zamba/docs/docs/index.md

 *Zamba means "forest" in the Lingala language.*

-Zamba is a command-line tool built in Python to automatically identify the species seen in camera trap videos from sites in central and west Africa.
-Using the combined input of various deep learning models, the tool makes predictions for 31 common species in these videos (as well as blank, or, "no species present").
+Zamba is a tool built in Python to automatically identify the species seen in camera trap videos from sites in Africa and Europe.
+Using the combined input of various deep learning models, the tool makes predictions for 42 common species in these videos (as well as blank, or, "no species present").

-*New in Zamba v2:* Zamba now has an additional model trained on 11 common European species.
+Zamba can be accessed as both a command-line tool and a Python package.

+Zamba ships with three model options. `time_distributed` and `slowfast` are trained on 31 common species from central and west Africa. `european` is trained on 11 common species from western Europe.

 # Quickstart